artmg/lubuild/help/manipulate/data-extraction.md

 ## data cleansing

-once you have the data inside, you might want to increase the consistency between items to prepare it for solid ananlysis.
+once you have the data inside, you might want to increase the consistency between items to prepare it for solid analysis.
 For instance, categories may have been entered differently by different people, but actually relate to the same topic.

 * OpenRefine
 	* previously google refine